DV

 What is the difference between JEPI and SVOL?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while SVOL (Simplify Volatility Premium ETF) tracks VIX with an alternative approach.
+JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while SVOL (Simplify Volatility Premium ETF) tracks VIX with an alternative approach.
 They are issued by JPMorgan and Simplify ETFs respectively.

 Can I hold both JEPI and SVOL?